About this Policy

 We consider Google to be a third party data processor.
 See “Third Parties” section below.

 This website enables you to sign up to our email newsletter.
-Any details you submit will be forwarded to our own Customer Relationship Management (CRM) system and also MailChimp (who we use for email marketing services).
+Any details you submit will be forwarded to our own Customer Relationship Management (CRM) system and also to our chosen email marketing service providers.
 If you choose to sign up to our email newsletter, your personal details will not be stored in a database on our own website or on any of our internal computer systems.

-Your personal details will remain within MailChimp until you request removal from the newsletter.
+Your personal details will remain within our chosen email marketing service providers until you request removal from the newsletter.
 We provide unsubscribe links in every email newsletter than we send to you.
 You can also request that we remove you by contacting us.

 If you would like your personal details to be removed from our own CRM system, please contact us.

-We consider MailChimp to be a third party data processor.
+We consider each of our chosen email marketing service providers to be a third party data processor.
 See “Third Parties” section below.

 Our blog and news